UK vs EU Shipping After Brexit

 - Your products have stable demand (not urgent, time-sensitive shipments)

-A Manchester-based pharmaceutical wholesaler needed to send temperature-controlled shipments of insulin to NHS hospitals across the North West and into Belgium.
-For their UK network (Manchester → Liverpool, Leeds, Sheffield), they chose T&C Logistics' same-day service with refrigerated vans, achieving delivery by 14:00.
-For their quarterly shipment to a Belgian distributor, they used our EU cross-border service with CDT-certified vehicles, commercial invoices pre-filed, and 4-day delivery including customs clearance at Calais.
-Total time saved vs. arranging separate providers: 6 hours per shipment, plus guaranteed temperature maintenance across both routes.
+A Manchester-based pharmaceutical wholesaler shipped temperature-controlled insulin to NHS hospitals across the North West via same-day UK domestic service with delivery by 14:00, and quarterly shipments to Belgium using EU cross-border service with CDT-certified vehicles, pre-filed commercial invoices, and 4-day delivery including Calais customs clearance, saving 6 hours per shipment and guaranteeing temperature maintenance across both routes.

 "Most UK businesses don't realise that Brexit didn't stop EU shipping — it just changed the rules.
 Our clients who invest in proper documentation and partner with experienced freight handlers move goods to France or Germany reliably and cost-effectively.
 The key is planning ahead: allow 5 business days, brief your customs broker, and use a provider that handles end-to-end compliance.
 That's where most SMEs fail." — Taras, Founder, T&C Logistics